mickfuzz/phd4/_archive/2024-8-4-Methodology.md

 ### Data Analysis Stage One

+STAGE ONE
+Direct input was through requests and informal feedback and structured end-of-course interviews.
+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

-As outline in the table above, stage one involved initial broad analysis of td varied forms of data and recording observations in an excel sheet.
+As outline in the table above, stage one involved initial broad analysis of the varied forms of data and recording observations in an excel sheet.

-Rather than taking a grounded approach this data was analysed using 3 planes of sociocultural activity.
+This data was analysed, at a broad scale,  using 3 planes of sociocultural activity.
 The existing relevant framework saves time, especially as a more emergent approach was  (in part ) in coding video data.

 WHY NOT GROUNDED?
 OR TO WHAT EXTENT WAS IT GROUNDED?
 IN THE AREA OF INTERPERSONAL ACTIVITY.